ronanphiggins/sonar/README.md

 ## What is this?

 This is a State of the Art Android Material Design template.
 You can use this project as a template for upcoming App projects.
-Just clone the project, change package name and make all necessary customisations.
+Just clone the project, change package title and make all necessary customisations.

 ## Dependencies